CoverRight’s Mission and Editorial Guidelines.

 3. Select the plan that meets your needs

-4. Let the licensed Medicare experts at CoverRight work with you to fill out and submit an application
+4. Let the licensed Medicare experts at CoverRight work with you to fill out and submit an application.

-You can apply for a Medicare Supplement plan anytime so long as you have Medicare Part A and Part B. However, please note that if it’s after your Medigap Open Enrollment Period, the insurance company can look at your medical history and ask you questions about your health conditions.
+You can apply for a Medicare Supplement plan anytime so long as you have Medicare Part A and Part B. However, please note that if it’s after your Medigap Open Enrollment Period, the insurance company can look at your medical history and ask questions about your health conditions.
 The company can charge you more, or even reject you, if you have a health problem.
 This process is known as medical underwriting.

 Can I switch from one Medicare supplement plan to another?

-If you are in a period where you have “guaranteed-issue rights” however, the insurance company that sells the Medicare Supplement plan:
+If you are in a period where you have “guaranteed-issue rights,” however, the insurance company that sells the Medicare Supplement plan:

 • Must cover all of your pre-existing conditions

-• Note that despite this, in some cases you might have to wait up to six months before those conditions are covered
+• Note that despite this, in some cases, you might have to wait up to six months before those conditions are covered

 • Cannot require medical underwriting